One of the fastest-growing economies in Southeast Asia is China. From business, leisure, and tourist spots, China has a lot to offer.

 Offshoring offers a lot more flexibility

 Contract manufacturing businesses may work for multiple companies.
-It is because a manufacturing company has more production capabilities and can respond to fast-growing production demand.
+This is because a manufacturing company has more production capabilities and can respond to fast-growing production demand.

 China has a vast resource of raw materials